 This bill establishes new regulations regarding the use of eminent domain for carbon dioxide pipelines in Wyoming.
 It prohibits the use of eminent domain to place pipelines for carbon dioxide sequestration and requires that any entity seeking to condemn property for such pipelines must negotiate land use and compensation agreements with at least 66% of the landowners involved.
-Additionally, the bill mandates that the entity provide proof of compliance with these requirements and gives notice to local governing bodies before commencing condemnation actions.
-It also stipulates that compensation for condemned property must include improvements to the property and sets a minimum compensation standard.
+Additionally, the bill mandates that the entity provide proof of compliance with these requirements and gives notice to local governing bodies before commencing any condemnation actions.
+It also stipulates that existing easements cannot be used for additional carbon dioxide pipelines without renegotiation unless they specifically allow for such use.

 Statutes affected: